apache/camel-website/content/blog/2020/12/Camel37-Whatsnew/index.md

 ### VertX Kafka Component

 A new Kafka component has been developed that uses the Vert.X Kafka Java Client which allows us to use all of its features, and also its robustness and stability.

-The camel-vertx-kafka component is intended to be feature complete (or more feature complete) with the existing camel-kafka component.
+The [camel-vertx-kafka](https://camel.apache.org/components/latest/vertx-kafka-component.html) component is intended to be (more) feature complete with the existing camel-kafka component.
 We will continue this work for the next couple of Camel releases.

 The existing camel-kafka component has a few issues reported, which we want to fix in the upcoming releases, and at the same time we can offer this new camel-kafka-component as an alternative and potential a better component in the future.